MetaMask/metamask-extension/README.md

       Refer to the LavaMoat documentation or ask for help if you run into any issues.
 - The Attributions file
   - If you are a MetaMask team member and your PR is on a repository branch, you can use the bot command `@metamaskbot update-attributions` to ask the MetaMask bot to automatically update the attributions file for you.
-  - Manual update: run `yarn generate:attributions`.
+  - Manual update: run `yarn attributions:generate`.

 ## Architecture